Radiation from relativistic shocks with turbulent magnetic fields: Introduction

 Particle-in-cell (PIC) simulations can shed light on the physical mechanism of particle acceleration that occurs in the complicated dynamics within relativistic shocks.
-Recent PIC simulations of relativistic electron-ion and electron-positron jets injected into an ambient plasma show that acceleration occurs within the downstream jet \cite{nishi03,nishi05,hede05,nishi06,ram07,chang08,anat08a,anat08b,sironi09m}.
-In general, these simulations have confirmed that relativistic jets excite the Weibel instability, which generates current filaments and associated magnetic fields \cite{medv99}, and accelerates electrons \cite{hede05,nishi06,ram07,chang08,anat08a,anat08b,sironi09m}.

-Therefore, the investigation of radiation resulting from accelerated particles (mainly electrons and positrons) in turbulent magnetic fields is essential for understanding radiation mechanisms and their observable spectral properties.
-In this report we present a new numerical method to obtain spectra from particles self-consistently traced in our PIC simulations.
+Recent PIC simulations of relativistic electron-ion and electron-positron jets injected into an ambient plasma show that acceleration occurs within the downstream jet \citep{nishi03,nishi05,hede05,nishi06,ram07,chang08,anat08a,anat08b,sironi09m}.
+In general, these simulations have confirmed that the Weibel instability, which generates current filaments and associated magnetic fields mediates the relativistic collisionless shock \citep{medv99}, and accelerates electrons \citep{hede05,nishi06,ram07,chang08,anat08a,anat08b,sironi09m}.
+Therefore, the investigation of radiation resulting from accelerated particles (mainly electrons and positrons) in turbulent magnetic fields is essential to understanding the radiation and observable spectral properties.
+In this article we present a numerical method to obtain spectra from particles self-consistently traced in our PIC simulations.